Chaoticka/crackerjacks/Installation.md

 **Ciphey only supports Python3.7 and above.
 Please upgrade Python or use the Docker image if you have a version below 3.7.**

-**⚠️ Ciphey doesn't work on Windows with Python 3.9, use Python 3.7 or Python 3.8.
-Other platforms are fine with Python 3.9.**
+**⚠️ Ciphey doesn't work on Windows with Python 3.9+, use Python 3.7 or Python 3.8.
+Other platforms are fine with Python 3.9, Python 3.10 doesn't work.**

 **⚠️ Windows Python defaults to install 32-bit.
 Ciphey only supports 64-bit.
 Make sure you're using 64-bit Python.**